Clinical clerkship: United States

+Australia

 New South Wales

-In the 2010s, the New South Wales administration partnered with the University of Wollongong to enroll its senior medical students in an year-long integrated experience of longitudinal clinical clerkship.
+In the 2010s, the New South Wales administration partnered with the University of Wollongong to enroll its senior medical students in a year-long integrated experience of longitudinal clinical clerkship.
 Students were sent in regional, rural or remote areas of the NSW and worked in interprofessional hospitals and community teams in which a supervisor or a review gave them first access to acute and chronic care patients.
 Active and experiential learning were based on multi-professional general practices, primary health care clinics, hospital emergency, ward-based patient care and concerns of surgery.

 Care and supervision had been modelled on the previous Cambridge community-based clinical course and on the Parallel Rural Community Curriculum introduced by South Australia in 2007.

 Nursing and Physician Assistant programs

 In nursing education, a clerkship refers to the clinical courses conducted by students during their final year of studies.
 The student satisfaction with the clerkship is a determinant factor in selection of nursing field.

 Physician assistant programs in the United States used the term in the same manner.